-In Polish families, Christmas is a time for friends to pay each other a visit.
+For Polish families, Christmas is a time for friends to pay each other a visit.
 That means a glass of Christmas cheer, coffee or tea, and sweets, if not a full-blown meal.
-So having a tray of cookies—called ciasteczka na święta—ready to serve is ideal, and there are plenty of time-honored recipes to choose from.
+So having a tray of cookies ready to serve—called ciasteczka na święta—is ideal, and there are plenty of time-honored recipes to choose from.

 Watch Now: How to Make Kołaczki